lbpapers/lbp-poc/_posts/ad2000/1998-02-18-the-arabian-peninsula-an-opening-at-the-heart-of-the-1040-window.md

 <blockquote class="aside">
   <p><strong>U.A.E.</strong><br>
-  The United Arab Emirates (UAE) is a confederation of seven kingdoms, or emirates, on the north-eastern coast of the Arabian Penninsula.
+  The United Arab Emirates (UAE) is a confederation of seven kingdoms, or emirates, on the north-eastern coast of the Arabian Peninsula.
 They are linked by their dependance on oil revenues, which have brought them from poverty to prosperity in only 25 years.
 The UAE was formerly seven separate monarchies protected by the United Kingdom, but the emirates united as a confederation in 1971.
-Sunni Islam is the state religion, but religous minorities have freedom of worship.</p>
+Sunni Islam is the state religion, but religious minorities have freedom of worship.</p>
 </blockquote>
-<p><strong>Is the Middle East</strong> - and specfically the Arabian Peninsula - truly reachable?
+<p><strong>Is the Middle East</strong> - and specifically the Arabian Peninsula - truly reachable?
 Most western Christians believe it is not.
 But after you read this article I hope you will agree with an increasing number of Arab nationals and internationals who respond to that question with a resounding "Yes!"</p>

 <figure class="pic-right">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/1998-02-18/ap3.jpg">